ocaml/ocaml.org/data/tutorials/en/002_guidelines.md

 is bogus since it does not call `Format.print_newline` to flush the pretty-printer queue and output `"Hello World!"`.
-Instead `"Hello World!"` is stuck into the pretty-printer queue, while `Pervasives.print_newline` outputs a carriage return on the standard output ...
+Instead `"Hello World!"` is stuck into the pretty-printer queue, while `Stdlib.print_newline` outputs a carriage return on the standard output ...
 If `Format` is printing on a file and standard output is the terminal, the user will have a bad time finding that a carriage return is missing in the file (and the display of material on the file is